 These peanut butter jam thumbprints combine extra soft peanut butter cookies, salty peanuts, and a sweet jam filling.
 Use your favorite jelly flavor like strawberry, grape, or raspberry.
 Add a simple drizzle of peanut butter white chocolate for extra flair.
 Chilling this cookie dough is imperative, so make sure you follow the recipe closely.

 First, I know chocolate is supposed to be “the best” with PB, but give me raspberry jam and peanut butter any time of day, any day of the year.
-(No offense peanut butter brownies.)
+(No offense peanut butter brownies and peanut butter filled brownie cookies.)

 And second, this recipe is from my cookbook Sally’s Cookie Addiction!
 Easily one of the best cookies in the book, these peanut butter & jelly thumbprint cookies are extra soft with mega peanut butter flavor.
 Have you tried them yet?
 I didn’t stray from the recipe much, but I did add a white chocolate peanut butter drizzle because why not… 😉

 Why You’ll Love These Peanut Butter Jam Thumbprints